-- 1. The overall adult population, ages 18 to 69, in the AVC effective service area has been growing.
-From 2000 to 2010 the annual rate of growth was 3%, from 2010 to 2021 the annual rate of growth dropped to 0.5%, from 2021 to 2026 the projected annual growth rate is expected to slow to 0.2%.
-In spite of overall population growth, the participation ratios at the College have declined through 2019-20 and declined further due to the COVID pandemic.
+- The overall adult population, ages 18 to 64, in the AVC effective service area has been slowly declining.
+From 2020 to 2028 this portion of the total population changed from 65.2%, to 65.2%.
+The participation ratios at the College have declined through 2019-20 and declined further due to the COVID pandemic.
 This has been the experience for most colleges in the system.
 The College should mount an aggressive outreach and recruitment effort to rebuild enrollments. - 2.
-The subpopulation in area high schools and among traditional college age, 19 to 24 years, residents has been declining and is projected to decline further from 2021 to 2026.
+The subpopulation in area high schools and among traditional college age, 19 to 24 years, residents has been declining and is projected to decline further from 2023 to 2028.
 Dual or concurrent enrollment efforts are important but appeals to working adults will be essential in order to bolster enrollments and serve the area residents. - 3.
-Forty-eight percent of area residents age 25+ have completed high school or less education.
-That translates to 125,412 potential students.
-Educational attainment is lowest in Rosamond and Palmdale.
-The College should consider increasing its presence in those communities. - 4.
+Fifty-one percent of area residents age 25+ have completed high school or less education.
+That translates to 138,551 potential students.
+Educational attainment is lowest in Palmdale.
+The College should consider increasing its presence in that community. - 4.
 Nineteen percent of adults, age 18-65+, do not speak English well or not at all.
 The highest percentage of English language learners is in Palmdale.
 The greatest concentration throughout the District are residents in the 18-64 age range.
-The College
+The College should consider expanding ESL offerings in Palmdale and coordinating with the local adults school to offer non-credit ESL and vocational ESL curriculum packaged as career development and college preparation (CDCP) programs of study.

-- should consider expanding ESL offerings in Palmdale and coordinating with the local adults school to offer non-credit ESL and vocational ESL curriculum packaged as career development and college preparation (CDCP) programs of study. - 5.
-District residents who claim Hispanic ethnicity are increasing in numbers and will represent 49% of the area population by 2026.
+5. District residents who claim Hispanic ethnicity are increasing in numbers and will represent 57% of the area population by 2028.
 The Hispanic heritage and African American (Black) populations have been traditionally underrepresented in higher education.
 From 1992 to 2019 the portion of the systemwide community college student body that was African American in declined by 1.7% while it increased at AVC by 5.7%.
 From 1992 to 2019 the Hispanic population proportion of all California community college students grew by 25.8% while at AVC it grew by 42.4%.
 Because 25% or more of the students attending AVC are of Hispanic heritage, the College is now designated as a Hispanic Service Institution (HIS).
 The College should continue pursuing ways to tailor marketing appeals and outreach services to residents of these underrepresented groups.